-In 1995, Sister Echo Chien led by example and encouraged the brothers and sisters from KL Branch to be more involved in Tzu Chi work.
-In June 1995, the KL Committee Members started visiting the home for mentally retarded children in Kuala Kubu Baru on a fortnightly basis.
-This was followed by the monthly visit to Sg Buluh home for the lepers.
-The said activities have continued till this day, and the ever increasing number of long term poor family cases has become KL Tzu Chi’s foundation.
+In 1995, Sister Echo Chien led by example and motivated the members of the KL Branch to become more actively involved in Tzu Chi’s humanitarian work.
+In June 1995, the Committee Members from KL began their regular visits to a home for mentally retarded children in Kuala Kubu Baru.
+Subsequently, they initiated monthly visits to the Sg Buluh home for individuals affected by leprosy.
+These ongoing activities have continued to this day, forming the foundation of KL Tzu Chi as the number of long-term poor family cases continued to grow.

-In June 1996, Brother David Liu generously donated his 3,700 sq ft apartment to Tzu Chi, turning it into a place where the KL members would meet and conduct their activities.
-On 20 October 1996, and with the blessings from Master Cheng Yen, the new KL Centre was officially launched and opened by Master Bo-Yuan, Master Guo-Neng and Master Chang-Chao, marking yet another important milestone in the history of Tzu Chi KL.
+In June 1996, Brother David Liu generously donated his 3,700 sq ft apartment to Tzu Chi, which was transformed into a gathering place for KL members to meet and conduct their activities.
+On October 20, 1996, with the blessings of Master Cheng Yen, the new KL Centre was officially inaugurated and opened by Master Bo-Yuan, Master Guo-Neng, and Master Chang-Chao.
+This marked another significant milestone in the history of Tzu Chi KL.

-KL Tzu Chi expanded very quickly within a short span of time.
-With the effort of the Committee Members and a new Centre, many activities were held concurrently with the Melaka Branch.
-As these two branches share a lot in common, the Melaka sector was made a Branch on 21 May 1997, while KL was upgraded to a sub-branch.
+KL Tzu Chi experienced rapid growth within a short period.
+With the dedicated efforts of the Committee Members and the new Centre, numerous activities were organized in coordination with the Melaka Branch.
+Given their shared objectives and missions, the Melaka sector was established as a Branch on May 21, 1997, while KL was upgraded to a sub-branch.

-With its expansion over the years, the old KL Centre needed more space to cater to its ever increasing activities.
-On 1 March 2004, the KL Branch moved to its present premises at Kelana Jaya, bringing it to yet another level and to train more volunteers.
-On 1 February 2006, KL sub-branch was upgraded to branch, making it the Centre for coordinating activities in central Malaysia, which covers Klang, Kuantan, Raub and others.Learn More
+Over the years, the old KL Centre expanded its activities, necessitating more space.
+On March 1, 2004, the KL Branch relocated to its current premises in Kelana Jaya, enabling it to accommodate its growing activities and train more volunteers.
+On February 1, 2006, the KL sub-branch was further elevated to a full branch, becoming the central coordinating hub for Tzu Chi activities in central Malaysia, which includes areas like Klang, Kuantan, Raub, and others.Learn More

 Taiwan Buddhist Tzu Chi Foundation Malaysia (Kuala Lumpur & Selangor Branch)